rafaelcastrocouto/torrent-web-tools/README.md

 # torrent-web-tools

-This is a Work-In-Progress collection of tools for use with the uTorrent Browser.
+This is a Work-In-Progress collection of tools for use with the Maelstrom browser.
 They will allow the creation and seeding of torrent files that contain static websites.

 ## Generator